 Alcohol affects everyone differently; that being said, there is no doubt there are physical effects in your body from drinking that can contribute to accidents while driving.
 Donahue Law Firm, a DUI law firm, urges people to arrange for alternative transportation when deciding to go out and drink.

 Donahue Law Firm in Bend represents those accused of driving while under the influence.
-Many choose to plead guilty to DUI because they just don’t think they have any other choice.
-Before you do anything in terms of your DUI case, give our DUI attorneys a call.
-We have years of experience and a vast knowledge of the applicable DUI laws that can help you get DUI charges dropped or mitigated.
+Many choose to plead guilty to DUII because they just don’t think they have any other choice.
+Before you do anything in terms of your DUI case, give our DUII attorneys in Bend a call.
+We have years of experience and vast knowledge of the applicable DUI laws that can help you get DUI charges dropped or mitigated.
 We have great working relationships with law enforcement and judges that can help you navigate the court process in your DUI case.
 Let us take the stress off your shoulders of a DUI defense.
 Call us today for a free consultation!